puppetlabs/bolt/README.md

 }
 ```

-By default, bolt submits parameters via environment variables and stdin.
-The
-task can specify how it wants to receive metadata by setting `input_method` in
+By default, Bolt submits parameters via environment variables and stdin.
+You can specify how the task should receive metadata by setting `input_method` in the task's metadata.
-its metadata.

-When executing the `package::status` task from above, the `--modules` option
-must be specified as the directory containing the `package` module.
-For example,
-the option `--modules /path/to/modules` should correspond to a directory
+When executing the `package::status` task from above, you must specify the `--modules` option as the directory containing the `package` module.
+[TODO: why? the example does not specify this?]
+For example, the option `--modules /path/to/modules` should correspond to a directory structure:
-structure:

     /path/to/modules/
       package/